University of Massachusetts Minuteman Marching Band: History

 In 1947 the Massachusetts State College became the University of Massachusetts.
 The band's name changed from the Redmen Marching Band to the Minuteman Marching Band in the 1970s under the leadership of Professor John Jenkins.
 Jenkins brought a new style of marching, high step rapid rhythm (thighs parallel to the ground) to UMass from the University of Michigan, and composer Jerry Bilik, who notably wrote the "Fight Mass" fight song.
 In 1977, George N. Parks was hired to direct the band.
 Parks brought the roll-step marching style and fostered the reputation that the band has today.
 His unique styles and intensity were widely praised.

 Until 1997, the band was housed in Old Chapel on campus.
 From then, and until the October 17, 2009 groundbreaking of a marching band specific building, the band utilized a variety of campus locations for space.
-The University named the building in honor of George Parks.
+The university named the building in honor of George Parks.

 In 2010, George Parks suffered a heart attack while traveling with the band to the University of Michigan.
 Associate director Thom Hannum was named interim director.
 In 2011, Timothy Todd Anderson was named permanent Director and Professor Hannum resumed his role as Associate Director.
 Christine McHugh Sirard was named Assistant Director in 2015, and serves as director of the color guard.

 In May 2021, it was announced that UMass alumnus Ian Hale will be replacing Thom Hannum as Associate Director and head of percussion beginning August 2, 2021.

+In October 2025, it was announced that Dr. Timothy Todd Anderson was placed on leave, and in early 2026 his name was removed from the band's website.
+The band was co-directed by associate directors Ian Hale and Christine McHugh Sirard for the remainder of the year, and for its 2026-2027 season will be led by interim leadership Hale (Percussion), Sirard (Visual Coordination and Color Guard), as well as former TA Hudson Moore (Brass and Woodwinds).